Comparing UK Income Tax Bands

 The Personal Allowance is UK-wide and applies consistently regardless of whether you are an English, Welsh, Scottish, or Northern Irish taxpayer.

-For taxpayers in England and Northern Ireland, the income tax rates and bands (after the Personal Allowance) are:
+For taxpayers in England and Northern Ireland, the income tax rates and bands (after the Personal Allowance) for the 2025/2026 tax year are:

 - Basic Rate (20%): On income from £12,571 to £50,270